');

 About Linden, WI

-Linden is a small community in Wisconsin with a population of 539 residents.
-The median household income is $61,406 per year, which is near the national average.
-The median age in Linden is 35.9 years.
+Linden is a small community located in Wisconsin with a population of 539 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,406 per year, which is 18% below the national median of $75,149.
+The median age of 35.9 years is close to the US median age of 38.9 years.

 How Linden Ranks in Wisconsin